-[Distric et] hereby state and affirm the following information for the following: oon oath and based tion regarding [nar on my personal knowledge ne of student's] missing Proof of residency Proof of guardianship Proof of identity Birth Certificate Immunization Record School Health Record School Records I am of legal age and believe in the o bligations of an oat h. reasons I am unable to present a copy of the cas: locument(s) reques ted above for the following The name and location of the last sch ool the student atte nded is I understand that I must obtain the nee a copy to the District.
-I understand the need any such immunization or health reach and can be reach nat the Homeless L iaison is available to assist me in ess Liaison is AFFIANT, Signature of Af fiant Print Name of A Affiant ibed and sworn to before me day of, 20 NOTA RY PUBLIC
+[District]

+I, \\\\\, being duly sworn upon oath and based on my personal knowledge hereby state and affirm the following information regarding [name of student's] missing enrollment documentation for the following:

+Proof of residency Immunization Record

+Proof of guardianship School Health Record

+Proof of identity School Records

+Birth Certificate

+I am of legal age and believe in the obligations of an oath.

+I am unable to present a copy of the document(s) requested above for the following reasons:

+The name and location of the last school the student attended is

+I understand that I must obtain the necessary immunization and health records and provide a copy to the District.
+I understand that the Homeless Liaison is available to assist me in obtaining any such immunization or health records.
+The Homeless Liaison is and can be reached at

+AFFIANT,

+Signature of Affiant

+Print Name of Affiant

+Subscribed and sworn to before me this \\\\ day of \\\, 20\\.

+NOTARY PUBLIC